GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 [integrated_rate_given_stage.R](integrated_rate_given_stage.R)
 used to compute the stage-vs-exceedance rate curves at each hazard point, integrated over all source zones.
-Note that for the credible interval compuitation, we assume that uncertainties at all source-zones behave co-monotonically (i.e. there is no cancellation of uncertainty due to averaging epistemic uncertainties at different sites).
+Note that for the credible interval computation, we assume that uncertainties at all source-zones behave co-monotonically (i.e. there is no cancellation of uncertainty due to averaging epistemic uncertainties at different sites).
 The co-mononotonic assumption follows Davies et al (2017), and is a conservative treatment,